laravel/docs/eloquent-relationships.md

                 'country_id', // Foreign key on users table...
                 'user_id', // Foreign key on posts table...
                 'id', // Local key on countries table...
                 'id' // Local key on users table...
             );
         }
-    }

-<a name="has-one-through"></a>
-### Has One Through

-The "has-one-through" relationship links models through a single intermediate relation.
-For example, if each supplier has one user, and each user is associated with one user history record, then the supplier model may access the user's history _through_ the user.
-Let's look at the database tables necessary to define this relationship:

-    users
-        id - integer
-        supplier_id - integer

-    suppliers
-        id - integer

-    history
-        id - integer
-        user_id - integer

-Though `history` does not contain a `supplier_id` column, the `hasOneThrough` relation can provide access to the user's history to the supplier model.
-Now that we have examined the table structure for the relationship, let's define it on the `Supplier` model:

-    <?php

-    namespace App;

-    use Illuminate\Database\Eloquent\Model;

-    class Supplier extends Model
-    {
-        /**
-         * Get the user's history.
-         */
-        public function userHistory()
-        {
-            return $this->hasOneThrough('App\History', 'App\User');
-        }
-    }

-The first argument passed to the `hasOneThrough` method is the name of the final model we wish to access, while the second argument is the name of the intermediate model.

-Typical Eloquent foreign key conventions will be used when performing the relationship's queries.
-If you would like to customize the keys of the relationship, you may pass them as the third and fourth arguments to the `hasOneThrough` method.
-The third argument is the name of the foreign key on the intermediate model.
-The fourth argument is the name of the foreign key on the final model.
-The fifth argument is the local key, while the sixth argument is the local key of the intermediate model:

-    class Supplier extends Model
-    {
-        /**
-         * Get the user's history.
-         */
-        public function userHistory()
-        {
-            return $this->hasOneThrough(
-                'App\History',
-                'App\User',
-                'supplier_id', // Foreign key on users table...
-                'user_id', // Foreign key on history table...
-                'id', // Local key on suppliers table...
-                'id' // Local key on users table...
-            );
-        }